Conservatoire de Luxembourg

-The Conservatoire de Luxembourg is a conservatoire in Luxembourg City, in southern Luxembourg.
+The Conservatoire de Luxembourg is a music school in Luxembourg City, in southern Luxembourg.
+The conservatoire was founded in 1906, and teaches dance, music and drama to approximately 3,800 students.
+It is housed in a purpose-built building opened in 1984.
+The grand hall's Westenfelder organ was the first concert hall organ in Luxembourg.
+The conservatoire also has a museum of early musical instruments, a library and music archive.

+History

 The conservatoire was founded in 1906, after a private donation made possible its establishment, which had been mandated under a Grand Ducal decree issued in 1904.
-The conservatoire currently has over 2,600 students, from 60 countries, studying over 5,000 courses in total.

-It is located on Campus Geesseknäppchen, along with several other educational institutions; most of the campus lies in Hollerich, but the western part, in which the Conservatoire is located, is in Merl quarter.
+The conservatoire teaches dance, music and drama to around 3,800 students from 80 different countries.
+There are around 170 professors.
+The school works across the city, but is located at rue Charles Martel.

+Facilities

 The need for a new building emerged in the 1970s as a result of increasing demand.
 The foundation stone for the building on rue Charles Martel was laid on 19 June 1981, leading to the building's inauguration in 1984.
 There is a Westenfelder organ in the conservatoire's grand auditorium, the first concert hall organ in Luxembourg.
 The auditorium's excellent acoustics have attracted a wide range of performing artists including Bernard Haitink, Mstislav Rostropovich, Martha Argerich, Felicity Lott and Lazar Berman.
+The auditorium is closed for renovations from 2025 to 2027.

-The conservatoire also houses a museum of early instruments, a specialist library, a music library and a large archive of musical works.
+The conservatoire also houses a museum of early instruments, a specialist library, a music library, and a large archive of musical works.
+The instrument collection includes the piano on which Franz Liszt last played a public performance.